dan-kruk/pyselenium/readme.md

 `C:\Users\Administrator\AppData\Local\Programs\Python\Python35-32\Scripts\;C:\Users\Administrator\AppData\Local\Programs\Python\Python35-32\;c:\cygwin64\bin;`

 install ie, firefox, chrome on your node box(s).
-You may also install it on your laptop
+You may also install these on your laptop for local work

 ---

 Optional(but cool): install and start the hub/node(s) with the following command:

 `hub`		#starts hub and node